 Academic Dishonesty of any kind will not be tolerated.
 You may fail an assignment, fail the course or be expelled from the University for academic dishonesty.
 As a student, it is your responsibility to be familiar with and abide by The Student Code of Conduct, which may be viewed in the Student Handbook.
 Please note that your own original work is expected for all assignments that you submit.
 Ignorance is not generally accepted as an excuse.

-- Notify students about important course information and delivery changes through Blackboard and campus email
+– Set attendance policies which should include notifying students regularly about important course information and delivery changes through Blackboard and campus email.

-- Provide notification to campus officials (Illness Reporting Form) if they have tested positive for COVID-19 or have to quarantine so we can confirm reported absence with instructors, monitor, and assist the campus community
+– Provide notification to campus officials (https://form.jotform.com/201426138264046) if they have tested positive for COVID-19 or have to quarantine so we can confirm the reported absence with instructors, monitor, and assist the campus community.

-- Work with their instructors to reschedule exams, labs, and other critical academic activities described in the course syllabus.
+– Work with their instructors to reschedule exams, labs, and other critical academic activities as allowed and described in the course syllabus.